MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 Map files are found in: `Services --> HAProxy --> Settings --> Advanced --> Map Files`

-Here we will create a new map file "PUBLIC_SUBDOMAINS_mapfile" for our public subdomains that we want to access from outside of our network.
+Here we will create a new map file PUBLIC_SUBDOMAINS_map file for our public subdomains that we want to access from outside of our network.

->  This map file is telling HAProxy that any FQDN that starts with "nextcloud" then belongs to our "NEXTCLOUD_backend" (which finds our "NEXTCLOUD_server").
+>  This map file is telling HAProxy that any FQDN that starts with nextcloud then belongs to our NEXTCLOUD_backend (which finds our NEXTCLOUD_server").
 {: .prompt-info }

 1. `Name` is `PUBLIC_SUBDOMAINS_mapfile`